marcoderama/akka/akka-docs/src/main/paradox/typed/persistence-testing.md

 ## Persistence TestKit

-**Note!** The `PersistenceTestKit` is a new feature, api may have changes breaking source compatibility in future versions.
+**Note!** The `PersistenceTestKit` is a new feature.
+The api may have changes that break source compatibility in future versions.

 Persistence testkit allows to check events saved in a storage, emulate storage operations and exceptions.
 To use the testkit you need to add the following dependency in your project: